-A student may drop one or more courses without penalty within the first three consecutive instructional days of any semester, as long as the student remains in at least one course.
-The student may add one or more available courses without penalty within the first seven instructional days of any semester.
-To drop or add a class during the designated drop/add period, the student may log on to the Student Information System or complete a Change of Registration form.
-In the case of extenuating circumstances, students who need to change sections of a class after the drop/add period must obtain permission from the vice president of academic affairs.
+A student may drop one or more courses without penalty within the first three consecutive instructional days of any semester.
+The student may add one or more courses without penalty within the first five consecutive instructional days of any Fall or Spring semester - Summer terms may have a shorter add period.
+To drop or add a class during the designated drop/add period, the student may log on to the Student Information System or complete a drop/add form.
+In the case of extenuating circumstances, students who need to change sections of a class after the drop/ add period must obtain permission from the vice president of academic affairs or designee.
 If dropping or adding a class changes a student's status from full-time to part-time or part-time to full-time, the student must notify his/her Financial Aid Counselor.
 Any student who enters a course after the first day of class is required to complete all missed work as required by the course instructor.